-Taking a few little steps this winter could make all the difference in preserving your loved one’s happiness – as well as their health.
-Fortunately, the holidays are all about bringing people together in joyous celebration, and there are many steps you can take to make sure your elderly loved ones feel supported and seen, all winter long.
+Taking a few simple, proactive steps this winter could make all the difference in helping your loved ones experience a happy, healthy holiday.
+Fortunately, this time of year is all about bringing people together in joyous celebration, and there are plenty of ways you can make sure your elderly loved ones feel supported and seen.

-One important step you can take is to bring your loved one in to family celebrations, taking care to make sure that their needs are accommodated.
-This may mean making some new holiday traditions!
+One important step you can take is to bring your loved one in for family celebrations.
+Take care to make sure that their needs are accommodated.
+In some cases, this may mean making some new holiday traditions.
 For instance, instead of a long walk, consider a drive around the community.
-Rather than going out to attend every holiday party and seasonal sale at the mall., you might consider making more time for in-home activities, like baking, listening to music, doing arts and crafts projects, or flipping through old photo albums with the whole family.
-Even a small family gathering may be just what it takes to make sure your loved one feels included.
+Rather than going out to attend every holiday party and seasonal sale at the mall., you might consider making more time this season for in-home activities, like baking, listening to music, doing arts and crafts projects, or flipping through old photo albums with the whole family.
+Even a small family gathering may be just what it takes to make sure your loved one feels included and special.

 Make Room for One-on-One Time

-For many seniors, the holiday season hassles that we tend to take for granted can be physically and emotionally daunting.
-Your older loved one may not want to, or be able to, be a part of an enormous holiday party, or be a part of a winter fun run.
+The holiday season hassles that most of us tend to take for granted can be physically and emotionally daunting for seniors.
+Your older loved one may not want or be able to take part in an enormous holiday party, or be a part of a winter fun run.
 Instead, your elderly loved one may just want a little bit of one-on-one time with you or other family members.
-In this type of setting, you’ll be able to give your loved one your full, undivided attention, and you’ll both be able to truly enjoy one another’s company.
+Make sure you build in plenty of time this holiday season to give your loved one your full, undivided attention, so that you can communicate more easily and truly enjoy one another’s company.

 One of the most important things you can do to help your loved one is to truly listen to them, particularly during the holiday season.
 When you get together, whether by phone or in-person, ask your senior family member about how they’re doing.
 Let your older loved one share memories and stories of the past, as well as their hopes or concerns for the future.
 If you understand why your loved one may be feeling blue, you may be able to take the appropriate steps to help them feel better.
-Be open and empathetic, honor your loved one’s feelings, and show how much they mean to you, rather than just trying to get them to come around to your way of thinking.
+Be open and empathetic, honor your loved one’s feelings, and show how much they mean to you.

 Share a Meal

-Even if you can’t be together on the holiday, try to get together to share a meal at least once during the season.
-This can be a great chance to connect – to help your loved one in the kitchen, to go through old recipes that your older relative loves, to teach a cooking technique or tradition to the younger generation.
-Don’t hesitate to take advantage of meal delivery services and grocery delivery services, particularly if you don’t live nearby.
-These services can be a great way to make sure your loved one has a fridge full of food during the entire holiday season.
-This can be a truly great comfort.
+Even if you can’t be together on the holiday itself, try to get together to share a meal at least once during the season.
+This can be a great chance to connect, as you help your loved one in the kitchen, go through old recipes, and even teach a cooking technique or tradition to the younger generations.
+Studies have shown that the benefits of sharing a meal can be enormous for seniors.
+In fact, this simple act can help encourage older adults to eat more, feel happier, and get more active, all year long.

 Even if you don’t live near your older relatives, there are still steps you can take to help make sure that their holidays are full of companionship and love.
-Here are a few ideas:
+Here are a few ideas to consider:

 - Make time for a phone call, or a video call (if your loved one is technically savvy enough, or has a caregiver who may be able to help out)

-- Have a professional caregiver spend time with your loved one, and assist with housekeeping, meal prep, etc.
+- Have a professional caregiver spend time with your loved one, and assist with housekeeping, meal prep, and so on

 - Connect with other family members or neighbors to have them check in and spend time with your loved one, if you’re too far away to visit in person